GennoBou/gnb-envswap/README.md

     value = "localhost"
     ```

-2.  **Run in PowerShell:**
+2.  **Run `envswap` in PowerShell:**

-    Execute `gnb-envswap` in your PowerShell terminal.
-It will present a TUI to select an environment variable.
+    If you installed with Scoop, a convenient `envswap` function is automatically added to your PowerShell profile.
+Just run `envswap`:

     ```powershell
-    gnb-envswap
+    envswap
     ```

-3.  **Select and Apply:**
+    This will open the TUI.
 Use the arrow keys to navigate and `Enter` to select.
-After choosing a variable and a value, the tool will output a PowerShell command.
-To apply it to your current session, use `Invoke-Expression`.
+After choosing a variable and a value, the environment variable will be set in your current session.

+    **How it works (and manual setup):**

+    The `envswap` function is a simple wrapper that executes `gnb-envswap | Invoke-Expression`.
+The `gnb-envswap` command itself outputs a PowerShell command to set the variable, and `Invoke-Expression` applies it.

+    If you didn't install with Scoop, you can use the tool by running the full command:

     ```powershell
     gnb-envswap | Invoke-Expression
     ```

-    You might want to create a PowerShell function for convenience:

-    ```powershell
-    function envswap {
-        gnb-envswap | Invoke-Expression
-    }
-    ```

-    Now you can just run `envswap`.
+    Or, you can add the `envswap` function to your PowerShell profile (`$PROFILE`) manually for convenience.

 ### `show` Subcommand